N.Korea fires missile, flies warplanes near border as South imposes sanctions | Law-Order

 The unprecedented frequency of North Korea's missile launches has raised concerns it may be preparing to resume testing of nuclear bombs for the first time since 2017.
 Some analysts do not expect any tests before neighbouring China concludes a key ruling Communist Party congress, which begins on Oct.
 16. The U.S. Indo-Pacific Command said it was aware of the latest missile launch and "it does not pose an immediate threat to U.S. personnel or territory, or to our allies."

 Japan's Chief Cabinet Secretary Hirokazu Matsuno said the North's repeated missiles tests were "absolutely unacceptable," and his country would "drastically strengthen" its defence.
-FLARING TENSION
+Chinese foreign ministry spokesperson Mao Ning said all parties should refrain from escalating tension and resume meaningful dialogue for a political solution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)